-Jennifer Hudson Upset That Kelsea Ballerini Is Joining ‘The Voice’ According To ‘Radar Online’
+Jennifer Hudson Upset That Kelsea Ballerini Is Joining ‘The Voice,’ According To ‘Radar Online’

 While many are very excited that Kelsea Ballerini is joining the cast of The Voice, there is one person who definitely is not — Jennifer Hudson.

 Originally, Blake Shelton, Kelly Clarkson, Adam Levine, and Jennifer Hudson were the only coaches scheduled to appear on this season of the hit NBC show.
-But recently, producers decided to shake things up bit and add another coach to the mix so at Blake’s suggestion, the show added 25-year-old Kelsea Ballerini to the cast.
+But recently, producers decided to shake things up a bit and add another coach to the mix so, at Blake’s suggestion, the show added 25-year-old Kelsea Ballerini to the cast.
 Radar Online shares that Blake picked Kelsea for the show, insisting that another country star be added to the mix.

 Kelsea will be a little bit of a different coach.
 Instead of being there for all of the auditions, Ballerini will be responsible for mentoring six contestants who were kicked off during blind auditions.
 All this will take place during comeback week.